Welcome to kanamaluka Wildlife Rehabilitation Centre

 We are an ACNC certified not-for-profit charity and run solely on the small personal incomes from our founders along with donated funds.
 We do not receive any income or funding from our state government or from outside sources.

 We are located in the Tamar Valley in Tasmania's north, where we have the highest rate of roadkill in the world, and where there is also currently a major wildlife carer deficit.
-We exist to fill a giant gap in wildlife care and rehabilitation in the north of Tasmania and we work closely with government departments, vets and other wildlife carers and rescuers in our local area.
+We work closely with government departments, vets and other wildlife carers and rescuers in our local area.

 Our facility is run by government registered, trained and experienced wildlife professionals.